Tucker Carlson: Personal life

 Carlson is married to Susan Thomson Carlson.
 They met at St. George's School, where she was the daughter of the school's headmaster and priest.
 They were married on August 10, 1991, in the school chapel.
 They have four children.
-His son Buckley is Deputy Press Secretary to Vice President JD Vance.
+His son Buckley worked as Deputy Press Secretary to Vice President JD Vance.

 Carlson was baptized and continues to identify as an Episcopalian but has said he grew up with secular beliefs; he credits his wife for his religious faith.
 In 2013, Carlson said, "We still go to the Episcopal Church for all kinds of complicated reasons, but I truly despise the Episcopal Church in a lot of ways," citing his opposition to the church's support for same-sex marriage and abortion rights.
 He has said he stays in the Church because he "loves the liturgy" and "likes the people".

 Carlson quit drinking alcohol in 2002.
 A few years earlier, he quit smoking cigarettes (a habit begun in eighth grade) and took up nicotine gum, which he "chews constantly", and nicotine pouches.
-Carlson is dyslexic.
-He is a Deadhead (a fan of the rock band Grateful Dead) and has attended more than fifty Dead concerts, and the title of his 2018 book Ship of Fools was inspired by the Grateful Dead song of the same name.
+He became a co-founder of nicotine pouch company ALP Supply Co. after publicly turning on the nicotine pouch brand Zyn.
+He is a Deadhead (a fan of the rock band Grateful Dead) and has attended more than fifty Dead concerts.

 In 2011, a group of protesters gathered outside his house in Kent, Washington, D.C., to protest Carlson.
 In 2017, Carlson sold his home and purchased another nearby.
 In late 2018, protestors gathered in front of their home.
 In 2020, Carlson sold his home in Kent and bought a house on Gasparilla Island, on Florida's Gulf Coast, and in the summer of 2022, a second home next door.

 They now also live part of the year in Maine near his "favorite place in the world", Bryant Pond, Woodstock, Maine.

 In September 2022, Carlson spoke at the funeral of Hells Angels president Sonny Barger.
 Carlson said that he had been a fan of Barger since his college years, quoted Barger as saying "stay loyal, remain free, and always value honor", and added "I want to pay tribute to the man who spoke those words".

 In 2024, Carlson shared with a documentary producer that he believes that he was mauled by a demon while he was in bed.
 The attack left him bleeding.
-A few days later he claimed that nuclear technology was created by demons.
+A few days later he referred to nuclear technology as "demonic".